jasperandrew/nyt-crossword-fullscreen/README.md

 ### 1.6

-- Added fullscreen button to the pause modal
+- Added fullscreen button to the modal

 ### 1.5